The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 3.70034508492869

-The average of the means is very close to the actual mean we used to generate the samples: 3.7 kg.
+The average of the means is close to the actual mean we used to generate the samples: 3.7 kg.

 The following loop simulates the same scenario, but this time it computes the median of each sample.